 - weight gain & weight loss resistant

 You may not be aware that you have chronic inflammation because much of it is invisible.
 So how do you know if you have it or not?
-If you have any of the conditions listed above, or if you are obese, intake a high amount of saturated fat or sugar often and are getting older you are most likely experiencing chronic inflammation.
+If you have any of these conditions, are obese, and intake a high amount of saturated fat or sugar – you are a prospect for chronic inflammation.

 Is it possible to reduce or avoid chronic inflammation?

-There are drugs you can take, but it’s best to reduce inflammation naturally if possible.
+There are drugs you can take, but it's best to reduce inflammation naturally if possible.
 Start by switching to a low-glycemic diet (restrict sugar intake) and reduce saturated fats.
 Increasing exercise, not stressful exercise like running marathons or extreme sports, helps as well.
 Finally, try to reduce stress through lifestyle changes and stress relief practices.
-When your body is a state of distress or alarmed, your nervous system is in a state of fight or flight and cannot accomplish heal and repair activities very well.
+When your body is a state of distress or alarm, your nervous system is in a state of fight or flight and cannot accomplish heal and repair activities very well.
 The more you can calm your nervous system, the more your body can heal itself.

 Do you have one of the conditions mentioned in this article?
 Has your doctor spoken with you about reducing chronic inflammation?
 What tips were you given?
 Share your experience and insights in the comments below and help others reach their goals.